Last updated: 23/6/2021

 - Inland Revenue and the Ministry of Social Development also have a range of support for businesses and families.

-Operating during Alert Level 3, Auckland
+Operating during Alert Level 3 and 4

 Workers involved in food and beverage production, processing and supply, and freight are permitted to cross the borders.
 In other words, they do not need to apply for an exemption but documentation is needed for border crossings.

-Please note that from displaying these QR codes is likely to be mandatory when crossing an Alert Level 3 border.
+Please note that displaying these QR codes is likely to be mandatory when crossing an Alert Level 3 border.